elinscott-talks/psi_k_2025/slides.typ

   [two variational orbitals],
   [a canonical orbital],
   )
-)

-#pause
+) #pause
-- minimisation gives localised orbitals, so we can use MLWFs@Marzari2012 #pause
+- we can use MLWFs@Marzari2012 #pause
 - we know $hat(H)|phi_i angle.r$ but not $hat(H)$ #pause
-- we have a natural generalisation of DFT towards spectral functional theory@Ferretti2014
+- a natural generalisation of DFT towards spectral functional theory@Ferretti2014 ]

-#blcite(<Nguyen2018>)

 == To summarise...
 $